almereyda/awesome-starred/README.md

 ## Others

+- [transitland/transitland](https://github.com/transitland/transitland) - tracking issues about Transitland data or that cut across multiple codebases
+- [dastergon/awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering) - A curated list of Chaos Engineering resources.
+- [outofambit/friends-and-lovers-license](https://github.com/outofambit/friends-and-lovers-license) - what if code i wrote was only for the people i love?
 - [Xe/creators-code](https://github.com/Xe/creators-code) - A minimal alternative for other codes of conduct I have seen.
 - [Azure/k8s-best-practices](https://github.com/Azure/k8s-best-practices) - A collection of best practices for running Kubernetes on Azure with AKS or ACS-Engine from the Intelligent Cloud Global Blackbelt team
 - [stadtulm/digitransit-k8s](https://github.com/stadtulm/digitransit-k8s) - kubernetes configuration for digitransit.ulm.dev